Along with Zeus, there were six other Greek Gods among the 12 Olympians of Mt Olympus who ruled in Ancient Greece.

 Rules over: The grape harvest, winemaking and wine, pleasure, festivities and theatre

-- Siblings: Ares, Athena, Apollo, Artemis, Aphrodite, Hebe, Hermes, Heracles, Helen of Troy, Hephaistos, Perseus, Minos, the Muses, the Graces
+Siblings: Ares, Athena, Apollo, Artemis, Aphrodite, Hebe, Hermes, Heracles, Helen of Troy, Hephaestus, Perseus, Minos, the Muses, the Graces

 4. HEPHAISTOS : God of Fire, Metalworking and Sculpture